surifirstpin/Acubi_documentation/Version.5/Calculated_Column.md

 ## Calculate Column with Pivot Offset

->**For Instance:**  To view the difference between quantity sum between the months.
+>**For Instance:**  To view the difference between quantity sum bthe months.
 Select Whenmade Month and apply as follow

 We can get quantity_sum difference of each month for specific customer using Pivot_Offset() function.